UBC-Solar/battery-impedance-test/readme.md

-# Battery Cell Impedance Measurement Utility
+# Battery Cell Impedance Measurement

 This is a python script for interfacing with several pieces of bench equipment in order to make AC impedance measurements of battery cells.